Before the early 20th century, families of different generations usually lived nearer to one another than they do now and often under the same roof.

 Travelling any distance involved a lot of planning and could take many hours or days of walking, cycling, horse-drawn carriage transport or boat trips along rivers or around the coast.
 Even trams and ambulances up until the early 20th century were mostly horse-drawn.

 Overseas trips, such as going to continental Europe, were complicated to arrange and usually lasted for weeks or months.
 They were expensive and only affordable by the very well off.
 Going further afield involved travelling long distances by ship followed by overland journeys.

 A package holiday is when travel companies offer a variety of pre-arranged all-inclusive packages, usually including travel and accommodation.
 These were pioneered by ‘Thomas Cook’ during the 19th century and were undertaken by the wealthier who could afford them.

 Those going on package holidays have a good idea of what to expect in advance and a tour guide will usually be on hand to give further advice.

-While package holidays have become popular in many countries, they remain unusual for the much of the world’s population when getting the time off work and cost makes them impossible and even not a desired practice.
+While package holidays have become popular in many financially advanced countries, they remain unusual for the much of the world’s population when getting the time off work, family commitments and cost makes them impossible.

 See the lesson later in this mini-course on travelling abroad for sport - many package or short holidays include opportunities for sport.